networknt/light-oauth2/README.md

 # undertow-server-oauth2
-An OAuth2 service provider based on undertow-server and embedded orientdb
+An OAuth2 service provider based on undertow-server and embedded json data for clients and users.
+This server is designed for development only and it cannot be used on production.

 # Key generation